HTT Pléthore: History

 The HTT Pléthore LC 750 debuted at the 2007 Montreal International Auto Show as a pre-production prototype under the name "Locus Pléthore", under the supervision of Luc Chartrand.
-It has a supercharged 6.2L V8 LS9 with 750 hp and 655 lbft of torque or an optional high performance homemade V8 engine with 1100 hp.
+It has a supercharged 6.2L V8 LS9 with 750 hp and 655 lbft of torque, or an optional high performance homemade V8 engine with 1100 hp.
 This engine is supported by Pratt & Miller and based on the supercharged V8 from the Corvette ZR1.
-The chassis and body are made entirely out of carbon fibre with no engine subframe, resulting in the chassis being exceptionally rigid.
+The chassis and body are made entirely out of carbon fibre, with no engine subframe, resulting in the chassis being exceptionally rigid.
 The car will weigh approximately 1089 kg and, if mated to the 1100 hp engine, will have a power-to-weight ratio equivalent to that of a Formula One race car.
-Two prototypes were constructed, the second suggests a center seating position previously featured in the McLaren F1, 1966 Ferrari 365 P prototype, and the 1969 Bizzarrini Manta Concept.
+Two prototypes were constructed, the second suggests a center seating position, previously featured in cars such as the McLaren F1, 1966 Ferrari 365 P prototype, and the 1969 Bizzarrini Manta Concept.
 HTT Automobile planned to custom build a limited lifetime production run of 99 Pléthores.